react-navigation/react-navigation.github.io/versioned_docs/version-8.x/deep-linking.md

 </Tabs>

 Similar to the above example, you can integrate any API that provides a way to get the initial URL and to subscribe to new incoming URLs using the `getInitialURL` and `subscribe` options.

+## What if the app is not installed?

+Standard deep links (Universal Links or App Links) only work if the app is already installed on the user's device.
+If a user clicks a link but doesn't have your app, they are redirected to the Store.
+Once they install and open the app for the first time, the original link context and its parameters (like a referral code or a specific product ID) are usually lost.

+To solve this, you need **Deferred Deep Linking**.
+This technique allows the link parameters to "survive" the installation process so you can route the user to the correct screen on their very first launch.

+React Navigation does not handle this natively, as it requires server-side attribution logic to work across both iOS and Android simultaneously.
+You will need to implement it yourself or use a third-party provider:

+- [**Detour**](https://docs.swmansion.com/detour): A flexible, developer-first library built by [**Software Mansion**](https://swmansion.com).
+- [**Branch**](https://branch.io/): A platform for cross-platform deep linking and attribution.
+- [**AppsFlyer**](https://www.appsflyer.com/): A platform focused on marketing analytics and mobile attribution.